vylakshya/Night_Mode/README.md

 This repository is currently under active development.

 ##  Installation & Usage (Coming Soon)
-Since the codebase is currently being finalized, these instructions are for the upcoming release.

 Prerequisites
 Linux Kernel (any version with fbdev enabled)

 GCC Compiler

-Root privileges (required to access /dev/fb0)

 ## Build
 ```bash